View, configure, and scale pods

 Ready

-The pod is able to serve requests and added to the load balancing pools of all matching services.
+The pod can serve requests and is added to the load balancing pools of all matching services.

 ContainersReady